ibm-cloud-docs/satellite/hosts.md

 1.  **Attach**: Your machine becomes a {{site.data.keyword.satelliteshort}} host after you successfully [attach the host](#attach-hosts) to a {{site.data.keyword.satelliteshort}} location by running a registration script on the machine.
 Your machine must meet the [minimum host requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
 After the host is attached and a heartbeat can be detected, its health is **ready** and its status is **unassigned**.
 You can still log in to the machine via SSH to troubleshoot any issues.
 2.  **Assign**: The hosts in your {{site.data.keyword.satelliteshort}} location do not run any workloads until you assign them as compute capacity to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service.
 For example, a basic setup has 6 hosts that are assigned as worker nodes to the {{site.data.keyword.satelliteshort}} location control plane.
 Other hosts might be assigned to {{site.data.keyword.openshiftlong_notm}} clusters as worker nodes for your Kubernetes workloads, or to other {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services.
 After you assign a host, it enters a **provisioning** status.
 3.  **Bootstrap**: When you assign a host, the host is bootstrapped to become a worker node in a managed {{site.data.keyword.openshiftlong_notm}} cluster or your {{site.data.keyword.satelliteshort}} control plane.
 This bootstrap process consists of three phases, all of which must successfully complete.
-First, required images are downloaded to the host, which requires public connectivity to pull the images from {{site.data.keyword.registrylong_notm}}.
+First, required images are downloaded to the host from {{site.data.keyword.registrylong_notm}}.
 Then, the host is rebooted to apply the imaging configuration.
 Finally, Kubernetes and {{site.data.keyword.openshiftshort}} are set up on the host.
 After successfully bootstrapping, the host enters a **normal** health state with an **assigned** status.
 You can no longer log in to the underlying machine via SSH to troubleshoot any issues.
 Instead, see [Debugging host health](/docs/satellite?topic=satellite-ts-hosts-debug).

 Now, your hosts serve as worker nodes for your {{site.data.keyword.satelliteshort}} location control plane, {{site.data.keyword.openshiftlong_notm}} cluster, or as compute capacity for other {{site.data.keyword.satelliteshort}}-enabled services.
 If you run an {{site.data.keyword.openshiftshort}} cluster, you can log in to the clusters and use Kubernetes or {{site.data.keyword.openshiftshort}} APIs to manage your containerized workloads, or use [{{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config) to manage your workloads across clusters.